Distributionally-Robust Optimization with Noisy Data for Discrete Uncertainties Using Total Variation Distance

-where $x\in\R^n$ is a decision variable that must be determined to minimize the expected cost $\E^{\P}[h(x,\xi)]$ while $\xi\in\R^m$ is a random uncertainty with distribution $\P$.
+In this paper, we consider a single-stage stochastic program of the form $\inf_{x\in\X}\E^{\P}[h(x,\xi)]$, where $x\in\R^n$ is a decision variable that must be determined to minimize the expected cost $\E^{\P}[h(x,\xi)]$ while $\xi\in\R^m$ is a random uncertainty with distribution $\P$.
 Distribution $\P$ is not available and must be inferred from data samples.
 Merely relying on the empirical distribution evaluated using data samples, instead of the original distribution $\P$, can result in disappointing outcomes.
 This is known colloquially as the ``optimizer's curse'' and is caused by over-fitting~\cite{michaud1989markowitz}.
 One way to avoid this concern is to instead consider a set of distributions that are sufficiently compatible with the observed data, known as an ambiguity set $\mathcal{P}$, and minimizes the worst-case expected cost over the ambiguity set $\sup_{\Q\in\mathcal{P}}\E^{\Q}[h(x,\xi)]$.
 This approach is known as distributionally\-/robust optimization~\cite{mohajerin2018data}.

 Distributionally-robust optimization dates back to ambiguity-averse or robust news-vendor problem~\cite{scarf1958min}.
-However, there has been a recent revival in the field due to computationally-favourable reformulations~\cite{ben2013robust,delage2010distributionally,wiesemann2014distributionally,erdougan2006ambiguous,jiang2016data,hu2013kullback,mohajerin2018data,pflug2007ambiguity,wozabal2012framework,bartl2021sensitivity}.
-These results mostly differ on how they construct the ambiguity sets using, e.g., moment constraints~\cite{delage2010distributionally,goh2010distributionally, wiesemann2014distributionally}, the Prohorov metric~\cite{erdougan2006ambiguous}, the Kullback-Leibler divergence~\cite{jiang2016data,hu2013kullback}, and the Wasserstein metric~\cite{pflug2007ambiguity,wozabal2012framework, mohajerin2018data}.
+However, there has been a recent revival in the field due to computationally-favourable reformulations~\cite{ben2013robust,delage2010distributionally,erdougan2006ambiguous,hu2013kullback,mohajerin2018data,pflug2007ambiguity,wozabal2012framework,bartl2021sensitivity}.
+These results mostly differ on how they construct the ambiguity sets using, e.g., moment constraints~\cite{delage2010distributionally}, the Prohorov metric~\cite{erdougan2006ambiguous}, the Kullback-Leibler divergence~\cite{hu2013kullback}, and the Wasserstein metric~\cite{wozabal2012framework, mohajerin2018data}.